Prog-block/UniswapV2/README.md

 Code Comprehension: This project helped me to develop a deep understanding of this complex codebase by analyzing and comprehending it.
 This project also provided valuable insights into the inner workings of decentralized exchanges.

-Tests can be deployed with: forge test
+Tests can be deployed with: forge `test`

-Contracts can be compiled with: forge build
+Contracts can be compiled with: `forge build`

+Enjoy building